Writing Groups

 Mode: in person

 This graduate writing group is intended to support students in any stage of their degree program, whether you are just starting your journey or nearing the end.
-The goal is to bring us together in community as we tackle the many writing demands of graduate school.
-Every week, we work alongside one another on our various writing projects, supporting and motivating each other to achieve our writing goals.
-The facilitator, Erika, will be available during the meetings for individual support and to answer questions.
+The goal is to bring together students of color in community as we tackle the many writing demands of graduate school.
+Every week, we will work alongside one another on our various writing projects, supporting and motivating each other to achieve our writing goals.
+The facilitator, Samitha, will be available during the meetings for individual support and to answer questions.

 • Wednesday Morning Graduate Writing Group